ahmets1993/MCTG_2022/ReadMe.md

 Battle Logic

 Step 1: For each tournament, 4 different players are expected to have entered the same lobby.
-Step 2: The card decks owned by the players entering the lobby are reported to the user.
-Step 3: The user selects the card pack they want to use for battle.
+Step 2: The card decksowned by the players entering the lobby are reported to the user.
+Step 3: The user selects the card pack they want touse for battle.
 Step 4: Each card pack consists of 5 cards.
 But the game requires 4 cards.
-For this reason, the user is asked to remove a card of his choice.
+For this reason, the user isasked to remove a card of his choice.
 Step 5: The user enters the war lobby with 4 cards.
-Step 6: After all players have entered the war lobby with their cards, the battle begins.
-Step 7: Per the tournament, the first and second player fight.
+Step 6: After all players haveentered the war lobby with their cards, the battle begins.
+Step 7: Per the tournament, the first and second playerfight.
 Then the third and fourth players fight.
 The winners and losers of these wars fight among themselves again.
-Step
-8: After the tournament is over, the first player receives 5 points, the second receives 3 points, the third receives -1 points and the fourth -3 points.
+Step 8: After the tournament is over, the first player receives 5 points, the second receives 3 points, the third receives -1 points and the fourth -3 points.
 These points are reflected in the player's elo score in the database.
-Step 8: Players return to the lobby.
+Step 9: Players return to the lobby.
 The data of each finished tournament is cleared from the database at the end of the war.

 Check List: